seemoo-lab/chirpotle/experiments/wisec2020/README.md

 ### Re-Run Experiments

-We also provide the code to re-run the whole experiments from scratch, but as with all practical experimentation, this requires the hardware, a suitable testbed (LoRaWAN is an LPWAN, so nodes must usually be placed some hundred meters apart, **at least**), and time (in the order of ten days when running 24/7).
+We also provide the code to re-run the whole experiments from scratch, but as with all practical experimentation, this requires the hardware, a suitable testbed (LoRaWAN is an LPWAN, so nodes must usually be placed **at least** some hundred meters apart), and time (in the order of ten days when running 24/7).

 The minimal configuration would be as follows, with the Gateway being an attacker node as well, and the device under test also being connected to an attacker node:

 * 1× Gateway
+   * **Hostname:** `loranode1.local`
    * 1× Raspberry Pi 3, Model B+, 3A@5V power supply
    * 1× Dragino PG1301 LoRaWAN Concentrator HAT
    * 1× Pycom LoPy 4
    * 1× FTDI232R
    * 1× Custom adapter-board to connect LoPy 4 and FTDI232R
 * 1× Field Node
+   * **Hostname:** `loranode2.local`
    * 1× Raspberry Pi 3, Model B+
    * 1× Pycom LoPy 4
    * 1× FTDI232R